 The modern day Otoscope is an instrument used by Nurses and Doctors on a daily basis and has seen many technological advances over the years.
 Today’s high-end, innovative tools feature LED fibre optics, adjustable focus lens, enhanced magnifiers, disposable speculums and facilities to undertake pneumatic testing for tympanic mobility.

+Medscope is rated as "Excellent" on Trustpilot.
 Your orders with us are 100% secure.
-Our credit and debit card transactions are handled by SagePay for extra peace of mind.
+Our credit and debit card transactions are handled by Opayo (formally SagePay) for extra peace of mind.